elopio/docs/source/includes/_glossary.md

 Challenge is used to describe the act of a [REP](#rep) holder posting a [Dispute Bond](#dispute-bond) to dispute or "challenge" the [Proposed Outcome](#proposed-outcome) of a [Market Awaiting Finalization](#market-awaiting-finalization) before it is [Finalized](#finalized-market).

+## Child Universe

+A Child Universe is a [Universe](#universe) created after a [Fork](#fork).
+Child Universes have a [Parent Universe](#parent-universe) which is the Universe that had the Fork happen on it.
+[Locked Universes](#locked-universe) always have Child Universes because a Fork causes the Universe to be locked which then causes the creation of new Universes which are considered Children of the original, and now Locked, Universe.

 ## Complete Set

 A Complete Set is a collection of [Shares](#shares) in every [Outcome](#outcome).
 Complete Sets are created when the [Maker](#maker) and [Taker](#taker) of an [Order](#order) both use currency to pay for the trade, as opposed to one or both parties using Shares to complete the trade.
 When both parties use shares to complete a trade then a Complete Set will be formed and settled (destroyed).
 The cost in attoeth of a Complete Set for a particular [Market](#market) is determined by the [Number of Ticks](#number-of-ticks) for that Market.
 When Complete Sets are [Settled](#settlement), [Settlement Fees](#settlement-fees) are extracted from the value of the Complete Set and are paid proportionally by both parties, so if you are going to get a larger payout from Settlement you will also pay the lions share of the fees.
 The Settlement Fees extracted will go toward paying for the reporting system, in the form of a [Reporting fee](#reporting-fee), and paying the [Market Creator](#market-creator) their set [Trading Fee](#trading-fee) from Share Settlement.